 Registering a test kit is different to reporting a test result.

-How to register a test
+How to register a PCR test from the NHS

-Get help to register a test
+Get help to register a PCR test from the NHS

-If you need help to register a test, call 119 (free from mobiles and landlines).
+If you need help to register a PCR test from the NHS, call 119 (free from mobiles and landlines).

-InterpreterNow is a free online British Sign Language interpreter service for 119.
+SignVideo is a free online British Sign Language interpreter service for 119.

 You can use the free Be My Eyes app to get help from trained NHS Test and Trace staff.
 Download the app, go to Specialized Help and select NHS Test & Trace in the Personal Health category.